Intellia Therapeutics Inc. (NTLA) Shares Down Despite Recent Market Volatility

-Intellia Therapeutics Inc. (NASDAQ: NTLA)’s stock price has decreased by -6.63 compared to its previous closing price of 39.79.
-Nevertheless, the company has seen a loss of -9.12% in its stock price over the last five trading days.
-The Wall Street Journal reported on 09/16/22 that Crispr Gene-Editing Drugs Show Promise in Preliminary Study
+Intellia Therapeutics Inc. (NASDAQ: NTLA)’s stock price has decreased by -3.00 compared to its previous closing price of 38.30.
+Despite this, the company has seen a fall of -2.93% in its stock price over the last five trading days.

 Is It Worth Investing in Intellia Therapeutics Inc. (NASDAQ: NTLA) Right Now?